johandry/terranova-examples/aws/ec2/README.md

 Verify the results with the AWS CLI command above.

+The binary accept the following parameters:

+* `--count` the number of instances to create or scale up/down.
+If it's `0` it will terminate all the existing instances.
+* `--pub` and `--priv` are the public or private key files.
+If they are passed as parameters they won't be created.
+* `--debug` prints the Terraform debug logs.
+If not used (default) the binary only prints info, warning and error log level entries from Terraform.
+* `--quiet` do not print any Terraform output, it will print only the output from the binary.

 *IMPORTANT*: Do not delete the file `aws-ec2-ubuntu.tfstate` if you have EC2 instances.
 If you lost it, identify the instance IDs to terminate with the AWS CLI command previously used to verify results, then terminate your existing EC2 instances and Key Pair with the following AWS CLI command:

 ```bash